Skip to the content.

 data.frame() %>% View()

-Note: The parameter annoDb is optional, if provided extra information about the annotation including gene symbol, genename, ensembl/entrezid will be added in extra columns.
+Note: The parameter annoDb is optional; if provided, extra information about the annotation including gene symbol, gene name, and ensembl/entrez id will be added in extra columns.

 The annotation output file retains all the information from the peak file and also reports the annotation information.
-The nearest genes, their position and strand information along with the distance from peak to the TSS of its nearest gene is also reported.
-For annotating genomic regions, annotatePeak() will not only give the gene information but also reports detailed information when genomic region is Exon or Intron.
-For example, ‘Exon (ENSMUST00000144339.1/ENSMUST00000144339.1, exon 1 of 3’, means that the peak overlaps with the 1st of 3 exons that transcript possesses.
+The nearest genes, their position and strand information, along with the distance from peak to the TSS of its nearest gene is also reported.
+For annotating genomic regions, annotatePeak() will not only give the gene information but also reports detailed information when genomic regions are exonic or intronic.
+For example, ‘Exon (ENSMUST00000144339.1/ENSMUST00000144339.1, exon 1 of 3’, means that the peak overlaps with the first of 3 exons that transcript possesses.

 To view a genomic annotation summary, we can just type out the variable name.
-We see that a fairly large proportion of our peaks for WT replicate 1 are in promotor regions, but there are also equallly high percentages in intronic and distal intergenic regions.
+We see that a fairly large proportion of our peaks for WT replicate 1 are in promoter regions, but there are also equally high percentages in intronic and distal intergenic regions.
+This result is in line with what we know about the H3K27Ac mark; studies have shown that it localizes to active enhancers, super enhancers, and promoters to activate gene expression.

 annot_WT1